RandomFractals/sentimental.io/README.md

 >npm install

-# Save .env.template as .env for your local sentimental.io config and deployment
+# Save .env.template as .env for Twitter and Alchemy services config

 Follow links and instructions in .env.template for procruing Twitter and Alchemy API keys